 Introduction to Linux Emulator

-In Linux operating system, we are having different types of emulator like terminal emulator, gaming emulator, android emulator, etc. In Linux, the terminal emulator is providing the graphical frame to their end-user.
+In Linux operating system, we are having different types of emulator like a terminal emulator, gaming emulator, android emulator, etc. In Linux, the terminal emulator is providing the graphical frame to its end-user.
 In the same frame, the user will enter shell job, Linux commands, application-level job, etc. The access or working management of the emulator is varying from the Linux flavour.
 With the help of various parameters like themes, text color, text resizing, transparency, mouse movement interaction, support the multiple tabs, supporting the automatic text rewrapping, etc. We can choose the emulator and use it.

 As such, there is no specific syntax of the Linux emulator.
 Majorly, we are using the Linux emulator in graphical format only.
 The way of use and handling the Linux emulator is different.
 As per the need, we can choose the different Linux emulators.